 A communication application also must have, at the very least, decent voice and video quality streaming or people will just look for better alternatives.
 Discord has this on lock, discord’s voice and video quality are phenomenal, making it perfect for doing tasks and communicating at the same time.
 This quality is the same whether you are using Discord on your PC, phone, tablet, etc.

 We continue to hear our friends say “Hop on Discord” on a daily basis.
 Discord is a goliath in the communication industry with little competition besides zoom, but is primarily used for more professional purposes and is not as easy as discord to freely communicate while gaming.
-Not only do streaming and online gaming continue to grow with time, real life circumstances made these stay at home activities more lively.
-We continue to see a consistent growth in users every year, continued investor support and app add-ons that make it feel new.
+Not only do streaming and online gaming continue to grow with time, but real-life circumstances also made these stay-at-home activities more lively.
+We continue to see consistent growth in users every year, continued investor support, and app add-ons that make it feel new.

 Every day, people get excited to relax after a long day – looking forward to playing stress-free (or stressful) games with friends they hang out with on a regular basis.
 It has never been easier to hang out with friends online, and this part of our lives will continue to grow as we do.